dfinity/awesome-internet-computer/README.md

 - [Bitcoin Integration](https://internetcomputer.org/bitcoin-integration) - Landing page of the direct integration with the Bitcoin network.
 - [Bitshop](https://github.com/lukasvozda/bitshop) - Example of a Shopify alternative running 100 % on-chain with Bitcoin as a native payment.
 - [Chain-key ECDSA](https://internetcomputer.org/how-it-works/threshold-ecdsa-signing/) - Tech that allows creating transactions targeting various chains from canisters on the Internet Computer.
+- [ic-eth-starter](https://github.com/dfinity/ic-eth-starter) - An advanced starter project for interacting with Ethereum on the Internet Computer (Beta).
 - [EVM Utility Canister](https://github.com/icopen/evm_utils_ic) - Utility canister to create and parse EVM-compliant transactions.
 - [ic-web3](https://github.com/rocklabs-io/ic-web3) - RPC client for canisters on the Internet Computer to access EVM networks.
 - [Internet Computer Bitcoin Library](https://github.com/Benjamin-Loison/Internet-Computer-Bitcoin-Library) - Utility libraries for Motoko/Rust to simplify building on the Bitcoin Integration.